 3. APPLICATION PROCEDURE

 Teams shall create a three-page executive summary of the real estate venture, highlighting the qualifications of team members, the idea, the investment sought, and the associated risk and reward.
 No venture should require less than $1 million in equity or more than $10 million in equity.
-Equity shall be used for the purchase of physical real estate or to fund a technology or service in the real estate sector.
+Equity shall be used for the purchase of physical real estate.
 Teams should email their executive summary (in pdf), the names and contact information of team members and the faculty advisor, along with a resume and high-resolution photo of each team member to KREVC@kellogg.northwestern.edu.
 The deadline to apply will be 5:00 pm CST on March 20, 2015.

 4. SELECTION OF COMPETITION PARTICIPANTS

 The teams with the most compelling ideas will be invited to compete in the Kellogg Real Estate Venture Competition.
 These teams will be notified on or before March 27, 2015.
 Proposed ventures will be judged on their originality, feasibility, and attractiveness for investment.

 Teams selected to compete in Chicago must submit the following to KREVC@kellogg.northwestern.edu by 5:00 pm CST on April 20, 2015:

 a.
 A final three-page executive summary in pdf format.